Talk (Yes album): Release

 On 16 March 1994, Yes held a Talk premiere party radio broadcast hosted by Bob Coburn at the Hard Rock in Hollywood, California.
 This was followed by a release party broadcast on 21 March.
 The album was a mild commercial success, reaching No. 20 in the UK and No. 33 in the US, their lowest charting album in the US since The Yes Album in 1971.
 Anderson and Rabin blamed the bankruptcy of the Victory label which caused a lack of promotion.
 Two tracks were released as singles—"The Calling" and "Walls"; peaking at No. 3 and 24 respectively on Billboard's Hot Mainstream Rock Tracks chart.
 Carson spoke of the album following its release: "[It] was probably one of the best albums they have ever done ...
 But of course it was totally at the wrong time.
 It sold around 300,000 around the world but nothing like that it should have."

 In November 1994, Yes released Yes Active, a CD-ROM containing the album and various interactive bonus material including interviews and band performances.

 Talk was reissued as a Collector's Edition in April 2002 by Spitfire Records, which included "Endless Dream" as a single track, a version of "The Calling" titled "The Calling (Special Version)", and a set of sleeve notes by journalist and Yes biographer Chris Welch.
 In 2006, Talk was released as part of the Yes album compilation box set Essentially Yes (2006) on Eagle Records.

+The album was re-issued in 2024 as a 4-disc set for its 30th anniversary.
+In addition to a remaster, it includes single edits, alternate mixes, demos and a previously unreleased 1994 concert in Canandaigua.

 Reception

 Talk received a mostly negative response from critics.
 Rolling Stone rated it two stars out of five.
 Critic J. D. Considine reviewed the album in Musician with "Shut up."
 Rabin spoke of his review: "I laughed at first ...
 But then I thought a review like that doesn't do anybody any good.
 We all get negative reviews of albums, and if the criticism is negative, and if it's constructive criticism, often it's something you can feed off".
-Tom Sinclair of Entertainment Weekly gave the album a C- and criticised "the annoying castrati vocals, the bombastic arena-rock flourishes, the cloying New Age sentiments" and "the sterile classicism".
+Tom Sinclair of Entertainment Weekly gave the album a C− and criticised "the annoying castrati vocals, the bombastic arena-rock flourishes, the cloying New Age sentiments" and "the sterile classicism".

 In a retrospective review, Steven McDonald of AllMusic rated Talk three stars out of five, and praised the "new attitude powering the band, and a few surprises hidden away in the songs".
 According to him, "this album is fun and extremely well done" and it "has some really nifty songs that stick in the mind, from the opening 'The Calling' to the closing 16-minute 'Endless Dream'".